-This article is intended to help University of Guelph students and parents who are searching for Guelph student rentals to purchase.
+This article is intended to help University of Guelph parents who are searching for Guelph student rentals to purchase.
+We help with a number of these per year and have provided much of the information below.

 Over the past few years (especially 2023-24), students have had a difficult time finding accommodation.
 And now, in 2024 the problem doesn’t seem to be getting any easier.
-This is directly related to the University of Guelph announcing that they no longer guarantee residence space.
+This is directly related to the University of Guelph announcing on June 11, 2024 indicating that the wait list for residence student housing is now over 1200 students

-This decision has cast numerous problems in Guelph housing- for students, which is also severely impacting non-student rentals as well.
+This problem in Guelph student housing has continued to cast numerous problems in Guelph housing- for students, which is also severely impacting non-student rentals as well.
 These University of Guelph students, many of them still teenagers are left scrambling to find housing that may or may not even be close to the University.

 Buying student rentals in Guelph